 Returns information about the virtual system as arrays of instruction items.
-In each array, the items with the same indices correspond and jointly represent an import instruction for
+In each array, the items with the same indices correspond and jointly represent an import instruction for purposes), and the corresponding item in aVBoxValues[] will contain a suggested value to be used for VirtualBox.
+Depending on the description type, the aExtraConfigValues[] array item may also be used.

 The list below identifies the value sets that are possible depending on the VirtualSystemDescriptionType enum value in the array item in aTypes[].
-In each case, the array item with the same index in aOvfValues[] will contain the original value as contained in the OVF file (just for informational purposes), and the corresponding item in aVBoxValues[] will contain a suggested value to be used for VirtualBox.
-Depending on the description type, the aExtraConfigValues[] array item may also be used.
+In each case, the array item with the same index in a0vfValues[] will contain the original value as contained in the OVF file (just for informational